-- 566000 Land Expenditures for the purchase of any land by the school district. - 567000 Improvements Other Than Buildings Construction costs of permanent improvements and additions, other than buildings and additions, consisting of all expenditures for general construction, advertisements for contracts, payments, or construction.
-Example of such improvements are fill dirt, sod, shrubs, fences, retaining walls, sidewalks, sewage treatment systems, original or expanded paving projects, the initial purchase of fixed playground apparatus, flagpoles, gateways, underground storage tanks, etc., which are not part of building service systems, and similar improvements.
+- 567000 Improvements Other Than Buildings Construction costs of permanent improvements and additions, other than buildings and additions, consisting of all expenditures for general construction, advertisements for contracts, payments, or construction.
+Example of such improvements are fill dirt, grading, sod, shrubs, fences, retaining walls, sidewalks, sewage treatment systems, original or expanded paving projects, the initial purchase of fixed playground equipment, flagpoles, gateways, underground storage tanks, etc., that are not part of building service systems, and similar improvements.
 If the improvements are purchased or constructed, this account contains the purchase or contract price and related costs.
 If improvements are obtained by gifts, the fair market value of the improvement at the time of acquisition is recorded.
-Include under this classification permanent bleachers requiring footings or foundations, natatoriums and swimming pools, and the necessary filtering and plumbing equipment.
+Include under this classification permanent bleachers requiring footings or foundations, and swimming pools, including the necessary filtering and plumbing equipment. - 568000 Remodeling and Renovations Expenditure for major permanent structural alterations and the initial installation or replacement of heating and ventilating systems, electrical systems, plumbing systems, fire protection systems and other service systems in existing buildings are renovations which should be capitalized.
+Remodeling or improvements of buildings usually takes place within the existing floor area.
+Repairs to buildings and repairs of service systems are recorded as maintenance of plant. - 569000 Computer Software The set of programs and associated documentation used to control the operation of a computer.
+The two primary types of software are (1) systems software, which includes operating systems, programming languages, and utility programs and (2) application programs that are designed to perform tasks such as databasemanagement, spreadsheet functions, instruction and word processing. - 569100 Capitalized Software Items Over \$1,000 - 569200 Non-Capitalized Software Items Less Than \$1,000